-In the spring of 2020, more than 6,000 Certified Pediatric Nurses helped validate PNCB’s Competency Framework for Pediatric Nurses.
+In the spring of 2020, Certified Pediatric Nurses helped validate PNCB’s Competency Framework for Pediatric Nurses.
 Our goal was to better understand how pediatric nurses progress in their professional role over time.
 This research will also support our Continuing Competence Initiative as we explore links between continuing competence and recertification activities.

 In the Framework study, we asked nurses to validate professional growth related to 6 role-based competency areas:

 Each competency area includes several exemplars of ways that the competency is manifested in practice.
 Developmental progressions associated with each exemplar reflect progressions of increasing proficiency that may be achieved over time and with experience based on interests and aptitudes, as well as organizational facilitators and barriers.
 Potential uses of this document include:

 - supplying a basis for consideration of future updates to PNCB’s Certified Pediatric Nurse (CPN®) recertification program requirements, which is one goal of PNCB’s multi-year Continuing Competence Initiative.

 - establishing benchmarks for individual nurses and student nurses when engaging in self-assessment and self-reflection during their personal career journeys.